Does red clover help with mood swings during perimenopause?

 Studies have generally used 40mg to 80mg of red clover isoflavones per day.
 Talk to your healthcare provider about the right dose for your situation.

+Tracking your response.
 Mood swings during perimenopause are influenced by hormonal shifts, sleep quality, stress, and life circumstances simultaneously.
 To understand whether red clover is making a difference, track your mood daily using PeriPlan before starting and throughout your supplement trial.
 Look for changes in the frequency or intensity of mood swings over a 6 to 8 week period.
-Patterns across weeks are more meaningful than any single day.
+Single-day impressions are not reliable; patterns across weeks are what matter.

 Considering the multi-factorial nature of mood dysregulation in perimenopause, combining red clover with evidence-based lifestyle strategies is a reasonable approach.
 Regular aerobic exercise has well-established mood-stabilizing effects.
 Consistent sleep schedules reduce the hormonal disruption that amplifies emotional reactivity.
 Stress reduction practices such as mindfulness or therapy address the psychological contributors directly.